 There's no obligation to be high profile; you can remain anonymous if you wish and simply report issues from home, either via the council website or by contacting the Environment Contact Centre on 01642 726001.

-These are the main issues a Street Champion volunteer may face:
+The main issues a Street Champion volunteer is likely to see relate to:

 - Chewing gum